Own-Data-Privateer/hoardy-web/tool/README.md

 - updates to `--output`s:
   - `--no-overwrites`
   : disallow overwrites and replacements of any existing files under `OUTPUT_DESTINATION`, i.e. only ever create new files under `OUTPUT_DESTINATION`, producing errors instead of attempting any other updates; default;
-    repeated exports of the same export targets with the same parameters (which, therefore, will produce the same `--output` data) are allowed and will be reduced to noops;
+    repeated `mirror`s of the same targets with the same parameters (which, therefore, will produce the same `--output` data) are allowed and will be reduced to noops;
     however, trying to overwrite existing files under `OUTPUT_DESTINATION` with any new data will produce errors;
-    this allows reusing the `OUTPUT_DESTINATION` between unrelated exports and between exports that produce the same data on disk in their common parts
+    this allows reusing the `OUTPUT_DESTINATION` between unrelated `mirror`s and between `mirror`s that produce the same data on disk in their common parts
   - `--skip-existing, --partial`
   : skip rendering of targets which have a corresponding file under `OUTPUT_DESTINATION`, use the contents of such files instead;
-    using this together with `--depth` is likely to produce a partially broken result, since skipping an export target will also skip all the documents it references;
+    using this together with `--depth` is likely to produce a partially broken result, since skipping of a document will also skip all of the things it references;
     on the other hand, this is quite useful when growing a partial mirror generated with `--remap-all`
   - `--overwrite-dangerously`
-  : export all targets while permitting overwriting of old `--output` files under `OUTPUT_DESTINATION`;
+  : mirror all targets while permitting overwriting of old `--output` files under `OUTPUT_DESTINATION`;
-    DANGEROUS! not recommended, exporting to a new `OUTPUT_DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `OUTPUT_DESTINATION` is a safer way to do this
+    DANGEROUS! not recommended, mirroring to a new `OUTPUT_DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `OUTPUT_DESTINATION` is a safer way to do this

 - content-addressed file output mode:
   - `--copy`